AdamMYoung/Groupr/README.md

 ![Client](https://i.imgur.com/Ico8xol.png)

 # Popup
 Folders appear as popups above the cursor.
-This is a shortcut to an application that uses the ID of the folder specified to show relevant information.
+This used on the taskbar to provide an easy-to-use way of organising applications.

 ![Popup](https://i.imgur.com/7UVRECb.png)